mattbeckley/PDALIntro/Installation.md

 # Necessary software
+- Workshop materials will be hosted on the github repo: https://github.com/mattbeckley/PDALIntro  Updates to the workshop will be pushed to this site, so make sure to sync with the latest version before the workshop

 - [PDAL](https://pdal.io/en/2.5.3/about.html).
 The workshop will follow the markdown tutorials using a command line version of PDAL.
 Users are expected to have a working version of PDAL so that they can copy and paste commands from the tutorial into their PDAL installation.
 It is HIGHLY recommended that users use conda to install PDAL.
 Details on how to do this are below

 - [GDAL](https://gdal.org/download.html#conda).
 Portions of  the tutorial will utilize GDAL to grid point clouds, look at metadata, perform raster math, etc. It is recommended that users use conda to install GDAL.
 Details on how to do this are below.